After crossing the border for better schools, some parents are pulling their kids and leaving the US - WTOP News

 Countries with large populations living in the United States are seeing signs of more people wanting to return home.

 Applications for Brazilian passports from consulates in the U.S. increased 36% in March, compared to the previous year, according to data from the Brazilian Foreign Ministry.
-Birth registrations, the first step to getting a Brazilian passport for a U.S.-born child, were up 76% in April compared to the previous year.
 Guatemala reports a 5% increase over last year for passports from its nationals living in the United States.

 Last month, Melvin Josué, his wife and another couple drove four hours from New Jersey to Boston to get Honduran passports for their American-born children.

 It’s a step that’s taken on urgency in case these families decide life in the United States is untenable.
-Melvin Josué worries about Trump’s immigration policy and what might happen if he or his wife is detained, but lately he’s more concerned with the difficulty of finding work.
+Melvin Josué worries about what might happen if he or his wife is detained, but lately he’s more concerned with the difficulty of finding work.

 Demand for his drywall crew immediately stopped amid the economic uncertainty caused by tariffs.
 There’s also more reluctance, he said, to hire workers here illegally.